Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: Linear stability analysis

+is the unique minimum of the step-interaction force \(h(w) = \kappa_r w^{-q} - \kappa_a w^{-p}\).
+Thus instability occurs precisely when the initial step spacing exceeds the ``natural'' spacing of the interaction potential - the equally spaced configuration is stable iff the steps are already closer than their preferred minimum separation.

-Further, one can deduce that the ``most dangerous'' mode is the \(\sigma_{0, N/2}\)-mode, which is the anthiphase bunching mode - steps start moving exponentially fast from one another, forming pairs with the step behind them.
+Further, one can deduce that the ``most dangerous'' mode is the \(\sigma_{0, N/2}\)-mode, which is the antiphase bunching mode - steps start moving exponentially fast away from one another, forming pairs with the step behind them.
 This is seen in the numerical simulations as well - during the surface evolution there is a tendency for steps to form and move in pairs between bunches.
 Numerical solutions based on the Fourier series in \autoref{eq:fourier_expansions} confirm that step-pairing is the dominant mode in the linear regime.
+There is a slight subtlety here still - antiphase bunching is the most dominant mode for even step counts \(N\), while for odd step counts this maximum is achieved at the two neighboring modes \(m = \left(N \pm 1\right)/2\).

 The importance of this result is twofold.
-First, the stability condition for \(j = 0\) indeed recovers the stability condition obtained from analyzing the 1D ordinary differential equations (ODE) based \textit{MM2} model \cite{Krasteva2016}.
+First, the stability condition for \(j = 0\) indeed recovers the stability condition obtained from analyzing the 1D ordinary differential equations (ODE) based \textit{MM2} model of \citep{Krasteva2016}.
 The \(\gamma\)-term in the model acts as a stabilizing factor for high-wavenumber modes along the step edge, thus preventing the development of arbitrarily small wavelength perturbations in the \(x\) direction.
 The second reason this analysis is important is a more conceptual one.
-The model presented in this way provides a ``smooth" transition from 1D to 2D.
-More importantly \autoref{eq:general_pde_form}, while constructed \textit{ad hoc} for 2D, provides a general template to investigate all prior ODE models as velocity functions and study their behavior in 2D.
-The \(\gamma\)-term has an overall stabilizing effect on the step profiles, stabilizing them towards straight steps, even in more complex cases where \(\gamma\) would depend on temperature \cite{LWJeong1997}, miscut angle \cite{Stasevich2007} lattice structure, etc.
+The model presented in this way provides a ``smooth'' transition from 1D to 2D.
+More importantly, \autoref{eq:general_pde_form}, while constructed \textit{ad hoc} for 2D, provides a general template to investigate all prior ODE models as velocity functions and study their behavior in 2D.
+The \(\gamma\)-term has an overall stabilizing effect on the step profiles, stabilizing them towards straight steps, even in more complex cases where \(\gamma\) would depend on temperature \citep{LWJeong1997}, miscut angle \citep{Stasevich2007} lattice structure, etc.